 - providing appropriate levels of equipment and resources for the job

-- ensuring we offer a safe and healthy working environment
+- ensuring we offer a safe and healthy working environment, including free flu vaccinations

-- fostering a culture of diversity and inclusiveness, free from harassment and discrimination and that accepts and respects diversity.
+- fostering a culture free from harassment and discrimination and that accepts and respects diversity.

 Staff giving back to the community